cinqtechnologies/php-test/README.md

 # After that, we can run the following command to configure all we need to start using the project.
 make configure

 # That command will populate the database with predefined data in order to test the API.
-It populates the database by using a PHP dependency called Phynx.
+# It populates the database by using a PHP dependency called Phinx.
 ```

 ## Runing The Unit Tests